 Many in the naturopathic community apply their passion and principles to serve their communities in a spectrum of ways.
 Please see below for some inspiration!

-Leslie is co-chair of NEST, past president and current board member of the Pediatric Association of Naturopathic Physicians, volunteer clinician at Evergreen Centre for street-involved youth, and associate professor at the Canadian College of Naturopathic Medicine.
+Leslie is on the advisory board of NEST, past president and current board member of the Pediatric Association of Naturopathic Physicians, volunteer clinician at Evergreen Centre for street-involved youth, and associate professor at the Canadian College of Naturopathic Medicine.
 She weaves advocacy into her paid, personal, and volunteer life in a variety of ways.
 She is mother to two budding radical activists, and is currently completing a Masters of Public Health in Family and Community Medicine with a specialization in Community Organizing.